mui/material-ui/docs/src/pages/careers/accessibility-engineer.md

 Depending on the day, you'll:

 - **Ensure the components are accessible.**
-  You would basically be an owner of the accessibility across all MUI products.
-It would be your responsibility first to verify the level of accessibility the components comply with and improve it over time.
+  You will be the owner of the accessibility across all MUI products.
+First, you will be responsible first to verify the level of accessibility the components comply with and implementing improvements over time.
 - **Respond to issues related to accessibility.**
-  Sometimes, users of our products create issues related to a11y.
-It would be your responsibility to answer them by either providing best practices or fixing issues that they may have reported.
+  The users of our products create issues related to a11y.
+You will be responsible to unlock the community, either by providing best practices, guiding them to contribute a fix, or by directly fixing the issues reported.
-- **Intelligently apply accessibility testing tools, use assistive technology, and perform expert manual analysis of the MUI product lines.**
+- **Intelligently apply accessibility testing tools**.
+You will use assistive technology and perform expert manual analysis of the MUI product lines.
   Having a solid test framework that can help us make sure we stay compliant.
 - **Lead the accessibility training across the company.**
-  Basically, you would be the go-to person for anything related to accessibility, so mentoring others would be part of that deal.
+  You will be the go-to person for anything related to accessibility.
+You will mentor other team members.

 ## About you

 ### Skills you should have

-- **A track record of accessibility experience with both consumer/enterprise products and assistive technologies, such as screen readers, eye-control, and other accessible technologies**.
+- **A track record of accessibility experience with both consumer/enterprise products and assistive technologies, such as screen readers, eye control, and other accessibility technologies**.
   If you've been the accessibility champ in a previous company, pushing towards making sure the user interfaces can be used by disabled people, we want you in our team!
-- **Hands-on knowledge of accessibility guidelines and standards (such as Section 508, WCAG, and EN 301 549) as well as technologies (such as UI Automation, IAccessible, ARIA, and related accessibility APIs)**
+- **Hands-on knowledge of accessibility guidelines and standards** (such as Section 508, WCAG, and EN 301 549) as well as technologies (such as UI Automation, IAccessible, ARIA, and related accessibility APIs)
   You would be the one who the team can go to with any a11y topics/questions.
-- **An advocate of continuous learning; able to absorb and share new ideas, approaches, and techniques for achieving accessibility.**
+- **An advocate of continuous learning;** able to absorb and share new ideas, approaches, and techniques for achieving accessibility.
   Continuous learning is one of the most important parts of this field.
-- **Strong grasp of accessibility techniques in web development applying HTML5, CSS, ARIA, and JavaScript.**
+- **Strong grasp of accessibility techniques in web development** applying HTML5, CSS, ARIA, and JavaScript.
-  We are creating products used on the WEB.
+  We are creating products used on the web.
-- **Experience with assistive technologies across multiple platforms, including screen readers, magnification, and read-aloud tools.**
+- **Experience with assistive technologies across multiple platforms**, including screen readers, magnification, and read-aloud tools.

 ### What would be nice if you had, but isn't required

-- **Certification in accessibility, such as Trusted Tester, CPACC (Certified Professional in Accessibility Core Competencies), WAS (Web Accessibility Specialist).**
+- **Certification in accessibility**, such as Trusted Tester, CPACC (Certified Professional in Accessibility Core Competencies), WAS (Web Accessibility Specialist).
   This would be a clear indication that you went deep into the accessibility topics.
 - **You've contributed to a design system before**.
   You have worked on enterprise components in the past, maybe for internal use in your company.